yguillemot/RaQt_maker/README.md

 The BlackList.input file is optional.

 Each time RaQt_maker runs, WhiteList.input and BlackList.input are read
 while WhiteList.output, BlackList.output, GrayList.output and
 ColorlessList.output are written.

-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXx

-5.1 - Create data to fill in the black/white lists :

-Execute the following commands:
-`touch WhiteList.input`
-`raku RaQt_maker.raku --strict api_description.txt`

-This step should create 4 files : BlackList.output, ColorlessList.output,
-GrayList.output and WhiteList.output.

 * BlackList.output lists the methods which can't be generated (usually because they need currently unsupported types)
-* WhiteList.output lists the methods which wille be generated.
-It should be empty if WhiteList.input was empty.
+* WhiteList.output lists the methods which will be generated.
 * GrayList.output lists the methods which are in the WhiteList.input but can't be implemented.
-It should be empty.
 * ColorlessList.output lists all the other classes and methods.

+5.1 - Initialize ColorlessList.output

+Execute the fillowing command:
+`raku RaQt_maker.raku --strict api_description.txt`

 5.2 - Select the methods which should be generated:

+To select a set of methods to be generated, the following cycle should be run:

-Just copy the lines with the name of these methods from ColorlessList.output to WhiteList.input (and, optionally to BlackList.input).
+1 - Copy classes and/or methods names from ColorlessList.output
+    to WhiteList.input (and, optionally to BlackList.input).

-In the input files, blank lines are ignored and the '#' character may be used for beginning a comment.

-5.3 - Run again RaQt_maker:
+2 - Run RaQt_maker.raku
-`raku RaQt_maker.raku --strict api_description.txt`

-Then jump to 5.2 until the WhiteList.output contains all the wanted methods.

-Note : This loop on steps 5.2 and 5.3 is long because api_description.txt
-is always parsed in step 5.3.
+3 - Return to ste 1 until satisfied

+Nevertheless, this process is very long because api_description.txt is parsed again each time RaQt_maker.raku is run.

 An alternative way is to use the following command:
 `raku RaQt_maker.raku --strict --interactive api_description.txt`

+This command runs an interactive loop inside RaQt_maker.raku. api_description.txt is only run once before the first cycle.
+At the end of each cycle, the user is ask to run a cycle again, generate the API or abort the whole process.
+Before answering this question, the user has the opportunity to read the .output files and modify the .input files.

 STEP 6: Generate the code (Raku and C++)
 ----------------------------------------

-6.1 - When you are OK with the WhiteList.input and BlackList.input, issue
-this command:
+Executing the following command is always possible, but not needed if this step has already been done at the end of the interactive loop in the previous step.
 `raku RaQt_maker.raku --strict --generate api_description.txt`

-The following files should be generated:
+The following files should be (or already have benn) generated:
 - RaQtWrapper.hpp
 - RaQtWrapper.h
 - RaQtWrapper.cpp